 Who Was Brigid?

-In pre-Christian Gaelic Ireland, an extraordinary race called the Tuatha Dé Danaan is depicted in Irish mythology.
+In pre-Christian Gaelic Ireland, an extraordinary race called the Tuatha Dé Danann is depicted in Irish mythology.

-Brigid was the daughter of the Dagda, a powerful king of the Tuatha Dé Danaan.
+Brigid was the daughter of the Dagda, a powerful king of the Tuatha Dé Danann.
 Folklore renders Brigid as a goddess of poetry, fertility, wisdom and fire.

 [“Riders of the Sidhe” John Duncan 1911]